April 15, 2015

 In September the newspaper reported that the “test pattern by WMTW is clear and hopes are raised for good reception.”
 It mentioned that the station would begin broadcasting on Sept.
 25 and would carry network programs of CBS, ABC and Dumont, as well as local live shows.
 It also reported that signals from Mt.
-Mansfield were due soon.
+Mansfield were due soon for Channel 3.

 Much of the interest in television was among sports fans.
 One of the first programs broadcast by WMTW was a Major League Baseball game of Detroit at Cleveland.
 Once the station was on the air, the paper reported “general satisfaction, but some disappointment” among viewers of the area.
 Bradford village was still on the fringe and television was “sometimes good, more often unreliable.”

 That fall the newspaper printed the program schedule for the two stations.
 It indicated that Channel 8 broadcasted from mid-afternoon until midnight.
 Programs included news, professional and collegiate sports, weather reports, dramatic productions and shows such as “Life With Father,” “Burns and Allen” and “Superman” and those featuring Jackie Gleason and Arthur Godfrey.